Contents: Dismantling ⇩ Assembly ⇩

 7. Release the pump from the rubber support.

-8. Disconnect the block with the electric cable.
+8. Disconnect the connector with the electrical cable.

 9. Remove the pre-pressure pump.

-NOTE: Do not further disassemble if the assembly is being removed for ease of access only.
+NOTE: Do not perform further disassembly if the unit is removed only for ease of access.

-10. Mark position of the brake pipeline and remove it.
+10. Mark the position of the brake pipe and remove it.

-11. Remove the cable block, remove the 3 screws and separate the bracket and pump cover.
+11. Remove the cable block, unscrew the 3 screws and separate the bracket and the pump cover.

 Assembly

-1. Install the mounting bracket and cover on the pre-pressure pump, screw in the screws and tighten them to 8 Nm.
+1. Install the mounting bracket and cover onto the pre-pressure pump, tighten the screws and tighten them to 8 Nm.

-4. Attach the brake pipeline to the pump and lightly tighten the pipeline nut.
+4. Connect the brake line to the pump and lightly tighten the line nut.

 6. Connect the pre-pressure pump to the rubber support.

-7. Fit the screw securing the pre-pressure pump and tighten the screw to 8 Nm.
+7. Install the pre-pressure pump mounting screw and tighten the screw to 8 Nm.

-8. Connect the pre-pressure pump to the brake master cylinder and tighten the fasteners to 14 Nm.
+8. Connect the pre-pressure pump to the master cylinder and tighten the fasteners to a torque of 14 N·m.

-9. Connect the supply hose to the main brake cylinder to the pre-pressure pump and tighten the fastener with a torque of 14 Nm.
+9. Connect the feed hose to the master cylinder to the pre-pressure pump and tighten the fastening to a torque of 14 N·m.

-10. Install the security siren on the bracket, screw on the fastening nut and tighten it with a torque of 8 Nm.
+10. Install the security alarm siren on the bracket, screw on the mounting nut and tighten it to 8 Nm.

-EXTERIOR PARTS, REPAIR WORKS, Fender liner - front wheel arch.
+EXTERIOR PARTS, REPAIR WORK, Mudguard - front wheel arch.

-12. Purge air from the system using the procedure using the Testbook/r4 diagnostic tool.
+12. Remove air from the system using the procedure using the Testbook/r4 diagnostic tool.

 Comments on this article